a5hik/ng-sortable/demo/bower_components/ng-sortable/README.md

 and that too becomes straight forward as you have your scope Objects in hand.

 And reversing the condition, allows you to Drag accross Columns but not within same Column.

+###### How To Revert Move After Validation Failure:

+In case you want the item to be reverted back to its original location after a validation failure You can just do the below.
+In your itemMoved call back define a 'moveSuccess' and 'moveFailure' callbacks.
+The move failure Impl here just reverts the moved item to its original location.

+    itemMoved: function (eventObj) {

+    var moveSuccess, moveFailure;
+          /**
+           * Action to perform after move success.
+           */
+          moveSuccess = function() {};

+          /**
+           * Action to perform on move failure.
+           * remove the item from destination Column.
+           * insert the item again in original Column.
+           */
+          moveFailure = function() {
+               eventObj.dest.sortableScope.removeItem(eventObj.dest.index);
+               eventObj.source.itemScope.sortableScope.insertItem(eventObj.source.index, eventObj.source.itemScope.task);
+          };
+    }

+###### Horizontal Sorting:

+Horizontal Drag and Drop can be achieved using the same Library.
+The Column display can be tweaked to have horizonatal items and the same can be achieved via some CSS tweaks (like making the column display style to "inline-block").
+Added a sample in the demo source (refer plunker.css/js/html).

+###### Enable/Disable Drag at Runtime:

+The Drag can be controlled at runtime and you can enable/disable it by setting the "isEnabled" property to true or false.

+    <div as-sortable isEnabled="true">..</div>

 ##### Testing: